infernojs/inferno/README.md

 ### The stateful ES2015 Component is located in its own package

 React's ES2015 component is referenced as `React.Component`.
 To reduce the bloat on the core of `Inferno`, we've extracted the ES2015 component into its own package, specifically `inferno-component` rather than `Inferno.Component`.
-Many users are opting to use stateless functional components with
+Many users are opting to use stateless components with
 Inferno's `hooks` to give similar functionality as that provided by ES2015 components.

 ## Contributing